Article by Goddess Rosemary Sahjaza

 He also published his own version of H.P.
 Lovecraft’s: Necronomicon, which was perhaps the reason some people started to call him “Horrible Herman”?
 This body of work was rumored to have come from the Catholic Church, from a library text given to him by an Old Catholic Archbishop named Simon.
 Another rumor was that a mysterious Russian Monk called Simon delivered it to his shop.
 Those who knew about this unsubstantiated information; then dubbed the work Simonomicon.
 The truth of this will never be revealed, as this is one of the mysteries that he would never deny or confirm.

 I can still remember the first time I opened the door to that fragrant shop and came in out of blinding sunlight.
 The first person I focused on when I could see again was Herman behind his counter.
 He was counting bones or some other items for display.
-I looked around and there was colored books, oddities and flyers all over the place.
-He was both friendly that day and none committal, like he was curious and could care less.
-At the same time he was a man of many contradictions, and was from that first meeting my strange and totally interesting friend.
+I looked around and there were colored books, oddities and flyers all over the place.
+He was both friendly that day and none committal like he was curious and could care less.
+At the same time, he was a man of many contradictions and was from that first meeting my strange and totally interesting friend.

 Copyright © June 2010 by Goddess Rosemary Sahjaza